Longest Consecutive Sequence

 • Type 2: Elements that are the intermediate values of some consecutive sequence.

-If we know the starting element of any consecutive sequence (Type 1), we can easily calculate the length of the sequence by searching all the next successive elements.
-So, one solution idea would be to identify all elements of type 1, calculate the consecutive sequence length starting from any such element, and return the max among them.
+If we know the starting element of any consecutive sequence (Type 1), we can easily calculate the length of the sequence by searching for all the next successive elements.
+So, one solution idea would be to identify all elements of Type 1, calculate the consecutive sequence length starting from any such element, and return the max among them.

 If we observe the sorted array approach, we are doing a similar process.
 When we encounter a different starting element, we reset the sequence length and update the max sequence length seen so far.
 But how do we implement this idea using a hash table?
 Let's think!